-- If an eligible student wishes to Remediate a failed course, the student must [email/complete a form, etc.] their intent to complete Remediation within five (5) business days. - The student must complete and sign a Remediation Agreement between Course Director, Advisor, and student that outlines all requirements for successful Remediation of the course.
-The Remediation Agreement of the course includes: - o Assessment information and criteria used to determine competency. - o Accountability of the student's role and responsibility in their own remediation. - Additional success measures, which may include, but are not limited to, study skills review, exam-taking skills, time management, Exam Master modules, mentoring, meeting with tutors, and/or other personalized measures deemed necessary for future success in the pharmacy program. - Successful Remediation is defined as meeting all requirements outlined in the signed Remediation Agreement. - Timeline of Remediation Offerings - Remediation of courses will occur during the summer following failure of the course.
-The timeframe for remediation over the summer will be established by the Course Director and will not allow for taking other PHRM courses (IPPE or APPE) during this time.
-Students who need to remediate a course(s) will not be eligible to start rotations (and will not start APPEs) until they have demonstrated Successful Remediation or successfully repeated the course. - Successful Remediation must be demonstrated prior to the start of the subsequent semester for progression to the next curricular year. - At the discretion of the course director, as outlined in individual syllabi, Remediation may be offered and occur at other times during the academic year.
+- If an eligible student wishes to Remediate a failed course, the student must communicate [email/complete a form, etc.] their intent to complete Remediation within five (5) business days. - The student must complete and sign a Remediation Agreement between Course Director, Advisor, and student that outlines all requirements for successful Remediation of the course.
+The Remediation Agreement of the course includes: - Assessment information and criteria used to determine competency - o Accountability of the student's role and responsibility in their own remediation - Additional success measures, which may include, but are not limited to, study skills review, exam-taking skills, time management, Exam Master modules, mentoring, meeting with tutors, and/or other personalized measures deemed necessary for future success in the pharmacy program - The student must successfully register for the "Mastering Pharmacy Topics" course for each course that needs to be remediated. - Successful Remediation is defined as meeting all requirements outlined in the signed Remediation Agreement. - Timeline of Remediation Offerings - Remediation of courses typically occurs during the summer following failure of the course.
+At the discretion of the course director and/or as outlined in individual syllabi, Remediation may be offered and occur at other times during the academic year. - The timeframe for remediation will be established by the Course Director.
+Students who need to remediate a course(s) will not be eligible to start rotations (and will not start APPEs) until they have demonstrated successful Remediation or successfully repeated the course. - Prior to progression to the next academic year, the student must successfully pass all courses and eligible remediations in the previous academic year.